What Is 7km In Miles

 Understanding Significant Figures and Rounding:

 The accuracy of our conversion depends on the number of significant figures used.
-While the conversion factor has many decimal places, we often round it to two or three decimal places for practical purposes.
+In practice, while the conversion factor has many decimal places, we often round it to two or three decimal places for practical purposes.
 The number of significant figures in the result should reflect the least precise measurement used in the calculation.

 Converting Miles to Kilometers: The Reverse Calculation